 There are a few ways of reaching Pokhara but the most common way is by tourist bus from Kathmandu.
 Daily tourist buses leave from Kantipath, Jamel (see map) at 7 am with check-in at 6:30 am.
 Spot the lines of buses, you can’t miss them.
 If you haven’t already purchased a ticket, you can do so when you arrive.
 It costs between 600 NPR and 1000 ($6 USD – $10 USD).
 For a more comfortable ride and with lunch included, Green Line Tours has services for 2500 NPR ($25 USD).

 To get back to Kathmandu, jump on one of the many tourist buses that leave from the bus station in Pokhara.
 Go and take your pick!
 Same cost, same buses.
 They all depart at 7:30 am.

 This bus ride was one of the more ‘interesting’ bus rides we’ve had.
 Considering the distance is only 200km, it took us a good 7.5 hours to reach Pokhara.
 The roads are some of the worst we’ve ever seen and the drivers aren’t afraid to fly in and out of potholes.

 Too afraid of the bus?
 There are also daily flights that run the 25-minute trip from Kathmandu.
-These flights range between $65 USD and $110 USD dependent on the airline and can be booked the day before in any of the tourist offices.
+These flights range between $65 USD and $110 USD depending on the airline and can be booked the day before in any of the tourist offices.

 Top tips for Pokhara